wyatty/wyatty.github.io/index.md

 When I say we use some of the same technology behind ChatGPT, I am obviously not referring to LLMs.
 I am referring to [deep reinforcement learning (RL)](https://rail.eecs.berkeley.edu/deeprlcourse/), specifically the use of proximal policy optimization (PPO).
 I try not to use buzzwords and marketing terms but I do have to sell the product, forgive me for I am aware of my sins.
 We have ran some experiments with the use of transformers (also like ChatGPT), but we do not use them ([LSTMs](https://dl.acm.org/doi/10.1162/neco.1997.9.8.1735) are not dead).
 When I say that we have surpassed the best published results in the field and have the state of the art system, we have searched for many benchmarks and have surpassed the most prominent one by [Cao et al.](https://arxiv.org/abs/2106.00854).
 We attempted to reproduce their work to get the best comparison, but we could not; we contacted them about this but they refused to cooperate.
 We have our own customized simulator to model environments (microgrids) and train RL agents in them.
 We are constantly improving this simulator to increase the capabilities of our agents.

+I greatly benefited from my time at [Yize NRG](#yize-nrg).
+Many of the challenges in ML I faced there I face now here, but with much more experience and knowledge.
+At the core the product I worked on then and now are very similar.

 Here are some of the technical challenges I have and am tackling in deep RL at Gradient (I may write about them in the future):
 * Debugging RL agent training (if you know, you know)
 * Stabilizing agent behavior with a time-dynamic reward function